Skip to content

 • Customizable MultiHop (Double VPN)

-• No-logging policy with audits
+• No-logging policy with many audits

 Cons